kvertacnik/Practical_Bioinformatics_Workshop/7_pop_gen_analyses.md

 1. Run `swallowtail_data <- read.structure("swallowtail_ABBC_781ind_10microsat.str")`
 2. The read.structure() function has lots of options to specify, but if you don't supply any options it will actually walk you through some of these options.
 See if you can answer the questions that read.structure is asking you.
 3. Press control + c to cancel this process.
-4. Alternatively, it's a little quicker to just specify that info in the function options.
+4. We can also just specify that info in the function options.
     ```
     swallowtail_data <- read.structure("swallowtail_ABBC_781ind_10microsat.str", n.ind=781, n.loc=10, onerowperind=T,  row.marknames=NULL, col.lab=1, col.pop=2, NA.char="-9", ask=F)
    ```